North Saskatchewan River valley parks system: History

-Industrial developments in the river valley occurred during the late 19th and early 20th century, after the establishment of Fort Edmonton.
-During this period, resources from the river valley were extracted in order to build and maintain the city of Edmonton.
+Industrial developments in the river valley occurred during the late 19th and early 20th century, after the establishment of Fort Edmonton in 1811 and the completion of the Edmonton, Yukon & Pacific Railway in 1903.
+During this period, resources from the river valley were extracted in order to build and maintain the settlement (and later city) of Edmonton.
 The earliest brick-making and coal mining operations in the river valley occurred in the 1840s; with dump sites, gravel pits, and lumber yards built into the river valley during the late-19th and early 20th century.
 By the 1900s, most of the river valley was cleared of trees for lumber.
 Developments and the extraction of resources in Edmonton shifted from the river valley to the tablelands in the 1920s as resources began to flow into the city from further distances; allowing for the river valley's ecosystem to reestablish itself.

+As well, river valley communities were built in Walterdale, Rossdale and Riverdale.

-By the 1920s, the only developments in the river valley in Edmonton were dumps, golf courses, gravel pits, sewage plants, transportation corridors, and other low-intensity developments like parks.
-The last coal mine in the river valley was closed in 1970.
-During the mid-20th century, proposals to use the river valley for a highway network were submitted, with work on the freeway beginning at MacKinnon Ravine Park.
-However, the plan to build the highway was abandoned by 1974 due to public opposition.
+By the 1920s, Edmonton's river valley in Edmonton held dumps, golf courses, gravel pits, sewage plants, transportation corridors, and parks.
+The last coal mine in the river valley closed in 1970.

+During the mid-20th century, proposals to use the river valley for a highway network were treated positively.
+Groat Ravine was covered with a road.
+Work on a freeway in MacKinnon Ravine Park was begun but was stopped due to fervent opposition, and the plan to build river valley highways was abandoned by 1974 due to public opposition.